lahin31/ts-data-structures-and-algorithms/searching/binary-search/README.md

-# Linear Search - Algorithm
+# Binary Search - Algorithm
 Given an array of integers.
 We need to find the index for a certain value using Binary Search Algorithm.

 ## Example